 Our most advanced generic product candidate is ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration with Perrigo.
 In March 2017, Perrigo submitted an abbreviated new drug application, or ANDA, with a Paragraph IV certification for ivermectin cream, 1% to the FDA.
-In January 2018, this ANDA was tentatively approved by the FDA.
-Final approval from the FDA is subject to a 30-month stay under the Hatch-Waxman amendments to the Federal Food, Drug, and Cosmetic Act.
+This ANDA is currently on file with the FDA and is subject to a 30-month stay of approval, under the Hatch-Waxman amendments to the Federal Food, Drug, and Cosmetic Act.
 Ivermectin cream, 1% is the active molecule in Soolantra, which is currently marketed in the United States by Galderma Laboratories LP.
-For the 12 months ended November 30, 2017, Soolantra achieved sales of \$113 million according to IQVIA.
+For the 12 months ended June 30, 2017, Soolantra achieved sales of \$89.7 million according to IMS.